kgateway-dev/kgateway/docs/content/getting_started/_index.md

 We know you want to jump right in and start hacking away with Gloo.
 That's awesome!
 If you want to try out Gloo in a hosted setting, please check out our [Katacoda](https://katacoda.com/solo-io) courses that will guide you through a number of scenarios using Gloo, all in a sandboxed environment.

 If you'd rather start using Gloo on your local machine, make sure you have following list of utilities necessary to work with the Gloo tutorials.
-After the list are some [optional components](#optional-components) and [recommendations](#where-to-next) of where to start.
+After the list are some [deployment requirements](#deployment-requirements) depending on your deployment model and [recommendations](#where-to-next) of where to start.

 ## Utilities List